PublicDataLab/infodemic/people.markdown

 ### Emillie de Keulenaar - PhD researcher at the Digital Democracies (Simon Fraser University) and Open Intelligence Labs (University of Amsterdam)

 Emillie de Keulenaar’s research focuses on the role of deep disagreements in the production of misinformation, as well as the history of moderating hate speech and other problematic information.

+### Ivan Kisjes – Programmer on CREATE project, University of Amsterdam

+Ivan Kisjes studied archaeology at the University of Leiden.
+Currently he is working as a programmer in the CREATE project at the University of Amsterdam, processing and analysing datasets from many disciplines in the humanities.
+He is also involved in the Amsterdam and European Time Machine projects and supports research at the Open Intelligence Labs.

 ### Thais Lobo - MA candidate in Digital Humanities at King’s College London